-The Competition is open to 2 or 3 dimensional works.
-For 2 dimensional work the maximum size limit is 150cm in any dimension.
-For 3 dimensional work the maximum size is 50cm in any dimension.
-There is no minimum size limit for 2 or 3 dimensional work.
+The Competition is open to 2- or 3-dimensional works.
+For 2-dimensional work the maximum size limit is 140cm in any dimension.
+For 3-dimensional work the maximum size is 50cm in any dimension.
+There is no minimum size limit for 2- or 3-dimensional work.

-Any medium is accepted apart from photography or film.
+Any medium is accepted apart from photography, digital or film.

 The artwork must be for sale.
 Sale prices should be inclusive of 30% commission.

-The work selected for exhibition must be available from June – September 2020.
+The work selected for exhibition must be available from 15th September 2022 onwards.